 We are registering the resale by the Selling Securityholders or their permitted transferees of up to 2,739,089 shares of our Common Stock.
-The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor 1,600,000 shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII.
+The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor a number of shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII.
+The number of shares being registered for resale hereunder which will be distributed to such non-affiliate partners will be disclosed in the final prospectus.